-Indicator 5.2.1 Level of investment in initiatives that contribute to community sustainability Indicator Statement(s) 22 - Investment in local communities (CI - 5.2.1) Element(s) 5.2 Communities and Sustainability Value(s) and Objective(s) Value 5.2: Forest management contributes to a diversified local economy.
-Objective 5.2.1: The public continues to receive a portion of the benefits.
-Background and Description In addition to the many biological and ecological benefits provided by forests, they also contribute social and economic benefits.
+Indicator Statement(s) 23 - Investment in local communities (CI - 5.2.1) Target 55% of dollars spent in local communities.
+Basis for the Target Target reflects a desire to maintain or enhance community well-being.
+Variance -10% Background and Description In addition to the many biological and ecological benefits provided by forests, they also contribute social and economic benefits.
 Forests represent not only a return on investment (measured, for example, in dollar value, person-days, donations, etc.) for the organization but also a source of income and non-financial benefits for DFA-related workers, contractors, and others; stability and opportunities for communities; and revenue for local, provincial, and federal governments.
 In the same way that larger forest organizations depend on a secure flow of resources to justify investment in an area, smaller businesses depend on a sustained flow of opportunities to develop and invest in their local community.
 As the majority of forest workers are hired locally, communities benefit by the forest industry.
-This target measures the amount of local contractors/suppliers spending related to forest management activities that occur in communities tributary to the DFA.
-For the purposes of this indicator, a local contractor or supplier is defined as one that resides within or in the vicinity of the DFA and will include local vendors and suppliers with postal codes associated with communities tributary to the DFA.
+This target measures the amount of local contractors/suppliers spending related to forest management activities that occur in communities' tributary to the DFA.
+For the purposes of this indicator, a local contractor or supplier is defined as one that resides within or in the vicinity of the DFA and will include local vendors and suppliers with postal codes associated with communities' tributary to the DFA.
 Communities considered tributary to the DFA include: Vanderhoof, Fraser Lake, Fort Fraser and the First Nations communities of Nadleh Whut'en, Saik'uz, and Stellat'en.
 The total dollar value of goods and services considered to be local will be calculated relative to the total dollar value of all goods and services provided.
 This calculation will be used to derive the percentage of money spent on forest operations and management of the DFA from suppliers and contractors within local communities.
-Strategy Canfor tracks all purchases (expenses) pertaining to forest management related activities (administration, planning, operational expenses, contracts, training, supplies, etc) associated with their operations in the DFA.
+Strategy Canfor tracks all purchases (expenses) pertaining to forest management related activities (administration, planning, operational expenses, contracts, training, supplies, etc.) associated with their operations in the DFA.
 A query of the financial data stored within Canfor's accounting system provides the basis for this indicator reporting.
 Office locations and their applicable postal codes are utilized to clarify the source of the goods and services purchased.
 Current Status The percentage of dollars spent in local communities in 2013/14 was 69%.
 Forecast Qualitative Forecast: Achievement of the target will support resilient and stable communities within and adjacent of the DFA.
 In order to have sustainable socio-economic conditions for local communities associated with the DFA, local forest related businesses should be able to benefit from the business opportunities (work and supplies) required to manage the forest resources of the DFA.
 Localized spending may also provide better management through local knowledge.
-Target 55% of dollars spent in local communities.
+Monitoring & Measurement Annual Use internal accounting systems to calculate and report out on the percent of dollars spent in local communities (5-year rolling average) during the reporting period.